-Stem cells are a type of cell that can develop into many other different types of cell.
+Stem cells are a type of cell that can develop into many other types of cell.
 Stem cells can also renew themselves by dividing, even after they have been inactive for a long time.

 "In theory, if we could replace the damaged cells in these individuals with new pancreatic beta cells — whose primary function is to store and release insulin to control blood glucose — patients with type 1 diabetes wouldn't need insulin shots anymore."

 "What we're envisioning is an outpatient procedure in which some sort of device filled with the cells would be placed just beneath the skin," he said.

 Stem cells could have vast potential in developing new therapies.

-A 2016 study published in Cell Stem Cell counts 570 of these clinics in the United States alone.
+A 2016 study published in Cell Stem Cell counted 570 of these clinics in the United States alone.
 They offer stem cell-based therapies for disorders ranging from sports injuries to cancer.

 However, stem cell therapies are still mostly theoretical rather than evidence-based.